-We’ve eagerly monitored the growth of your TifTuf™ Bermuda sod from day one to harvest.
-You’ve watered to establish your new drought-tolerant outdoor haven.
-Now, it’s time to follow these simple steps to get the most out of your Lifetime Lawn and its lasting green color:
+You’ve planted TifTuf Bermudagrass to create your drought-tolerant outdoor haven.
+Now, it’s time to follow these steps to get the most out of your new lawn and its lasting green color:

 Mowing TifTuf Bermuda

 - Mow at 0.5-2 inch cutting height.
 Mow no more than 1/3 of the leaf off at one mowing.
 Use sharp mower blades and catch and remove clippings.
 Can be mowed with either reel or rotary mower.